 This rigorous approach allowed us to guarantee that the materiality assessment accurately reflects the Group's strategic priorities and the expectations of our stakeholders.

-The matrix results determined the topics of highest priority, with two topics standing out in the matrices for the Group's three sectors: cement, concrete, and energy.
-These topics were climate strategy/climate risks and stakeholder relations.
+risks and stakeholder relations.

 Comparing the cement and concrete matrices, it is worth noting that both shared more material topics, such as energy management and energy efficiency, risk management, and ESG integration.